hinpa/Learn-to-git/README.md

 You've added the remote connection.
 To push to the github repo, you'd write 'git push -u origin <branch_name>' '-u' specifies that we'll upload to origin by default.
 You've pushed your commit to github!
-Congrats!
+Congrats! (my example is Learn-how-to-git-partII)